Chapel Hill, NC

 Previous role: Internal Audit Manager, Xerium Technologies

-Academic background: Business, Campbell University; MBA, NC State
+Academic background: Business, Campbell University; MBA, NC State University

 Working as an internal auditor, with experience in public accounting, Sara Lindley was progressing well through her career, leveraging her MBA and landing solid, progressive roles.
 However, when she was asked to consult on business issues linked to accounting processes, she realized that deeper knowledge in accounting could serve her well.
-“In order to perform the due diligence and provide meaningful feedback and guidance, I really felt the need for more knowledge about certain accounting principles,” said Sara.
+“In order to perform the due diligence and provide meaningful feedback and guidance, I really felt the need for more knowledge about certain accounting principles,” saus Sara.

-Sara joined the online format of UNC Master of Accounting program, earning her degree while she continued to work.
+Sara joined the online format of UNC Master of Accounting Program, earning her degree while she continued to work.
 To her already robust set of skills, she added technical knowledge of accounting standards and principles that would allow her to more effectively manage and review accounting processes.